 Exploring Croatia’s lesser-known but also some of the most beautiful islands reveals a world away from the usual tourist trail.

-3. Šolta is a haven for gastronomy enthusiasts, famed for its exquisite olive oil and honey, each with a distinct local flavor
+Šolta is one of the most beautiful places in Croatia and a haven for gastronomy enthusiasts; it famed for its exquisite olive oil and honey, each with a distinct local flavor

 32. Beritnica Beach